Annas-Furquan-Pasha/Weather-App/README.md

 For using this app
 - The user should have vs code or android studio installed in their device
-- Clone this repository in local device and open using vs code or android studio
+- Clone this repository in local device and open the file using vs code or android studio
-- Run command 'flutter pub get' to download the dependencies
+- Run command 'flutter pub get' to download the dependencies in the terminal
 - For running in real device connect device with usb debugging option as 'ON' then run the file to get the app on their device
 - For running in emulator create an emulator and run the file in that emulator